The 9th edition of Africa Service Providers Awards has opened for entries in the build up to the Awards night in South Africa.

 Judges

 The judges are carefully selected for their wealth of experience and expertise, as well as their absence of conflicts of interest.
-COMING SOON.

 Judging guidelines